photoprism/photoprism-docs/docs/getting-started/troubleshooting/performance.md

 # Performance Tips

-!!! info ""
-    You are welcome to ask for help in our [community chat](https://gitter.im/browseyourlife/community).
-    [Sponsors](../../funding.md) receive direct [technical support](https://photoprism.app/contact) via email.
-    Before [submitting a support request](../../user-guide/index.md#getting-support), try to determine the cause of your problem.

 ## MariaDB ##

 The [InnoDB buffer pool](https://mariadb.com/kb/en/innodb-buffer-pool/) serves as a cache for data and indexes.
 It is a key component for optimizing MariaDB performance.
 Its size should be as large as possible to keep frequently used data in memory and reduce disk I/O - typically the biggest bottleneck.

-Our [docker-compose.yml examples](https://dl.photoprism.app/docker/) have a default buffer pool size of 128 MB.
-You can change it using the `--innodb-buffer-pool-size` parameter (`M` means Megabyte, `G` stands for Gigabyte).
+By default, the size of the buffer pool is only 128 MB.
+You can change it using the `--innodb-buffer-pool-size` parameter in the database service config of your `docker-compose.yml`. `M` stands for Megabyte, `G` for Gigabyte.
+Do not use spaces.

-If your server has enough memory, we recommend increasing the size to 1 GB:
+If your server has plenty of physical memory, we recommend increasing the size to 1 or 2 GB:

 ```yaml
 services:
   mariadb:
     command: mysqld --innodb-buffer-pool-size=1G ...
 ```

+!!! note ""
+    Remember to also [increase the memory available to services](../img/docker-resources-advanced.jpg) in case you are using *Docker Desktop* on Windows or macOS.
+If PhotoPrism and MariaDB are running in a virtual machine, the available memory must be increased as well.
+For details, refer to the corresponding documentation.

 ## Storage ##